mastodon/documentation/Running-Mastodon/Production-guide.md

 To get a random string.
 If you are setting up on one single server (most likely), then `REDIS_HOST` is localhost and `DB_HOST` is `/var/run/postgresql`, `DB_USER` is `mastodon` and `DB_NAME` is `mastodon_production` while `DB_PASS` is empty because this setup will use the ident authentication method (system user "mastodon" maps to postgres user "mastodon").

+Configuring the instance hostname:

+- `LOCAL_DOMAIN` should be the domain/hostname of your instance.
+This is **absolutely required** as it is used for generating unique IDs for everything federation-related.
+- `LOCAL_HTTPS` set it to `true` if HTTPS works on your website.
+This is used to generate canonical URLs, which is also important when generating and parsing federation-related IDs.

 ## Setup

 And set up the database for the first time, this will create the tables and basic data: